 Each chapter in this book offers a theoretical overview of a particular facet of intervention, as well as models and methods for applying crisis theory to crisis situations faced by interveners.
 Although crisis situations are composed of similar elements, each crisis is unique within the personal domain due to individual diversity.
 The comprehensive balance of theory and practice presented in this volume should enable the intervener in coupling his/her general knowledge of human psychology and emotional crisis with the specific and novel characteristics of various crisis situations.

-This volume represents the Fourth Edition of Crisis Intervention in Criminal Justice/Social Service.
-This volume retains important information, in a revised format, from the third edition while adding important and timely topical information.
+Effective crisis intervention assists victims to become survivors.
+This volume represents the Fifth Edition of Crisis Intervention in Criminal Justice/Social Service.
+This volume retains important information, in a revised format, from previous editions while adding important and timely topical information.
 It is our hope that the reader will find the information valuable in the delivery of crisis intervention within the domains of criminal justice and social services.